Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss: A Differentiable Loss Function Derived from Selective Classification

 \section{A Differentiable Loss Function Derived from Selective Classification}

-In this section, we begin by examining lower bounds for two widely used calibration metrics—ECE and class-wise ECE—as presented in Prop.~\ref{prop:ece-lb}–\ref{prop:classwise-ece-lb}.
-These results provide theoretical insight into how calibration error can be reduced for a pre-trained model and motivate a deeper exploration of the connection between selective classification and calibration.
-Building on these insights, we propose a differentiable loss function derived from the AURC metric in selective classification.
-The formulation is fully differentiable—enabled by the SoftRank method—and supports arbitrary CSFs.
+In this section, we begin by presenting some existing results related to calibration error—as presented in Prop.~\ref{prop:ece-lb}.
+These results elucidate how calibration error can be reduced for a pre-trained model and motivate a deeper exploration of the connection between selective classification and calibration.
+Building on these insights, we propose a differentiable loss function derived from selective classification.
+The formulation is fully differentiable—enabled by a bin-based CDF approximation and supports arbitrary CSFs.